Caesar Salad Days

 - 1 clove garlic peeled and sliced

-- in 1/2 cup olive oil none other for 24 hours.
+- in 1/2 cup olive oil, none other, for 24 hours.

 - Sauté one cup cubed French Bread in 2 tablespoons of the garlic oil above.